-- 1. POLICE OFFICERS: You are a police officer in your country.
+1. POLICE OFFICERS: You are a police officer in your country.
 You carry a gun.
-Talk to the other "police officers" in the class about your job, your gun and the occasions you have used it. - 2.
-QUICK DEBATE: Students A think police officers should not carry guns.
-Students B think it is essential for police officers to carry guns.
-Change partners often. - 3.
-CHAT: In pairs / groups, decide which of these topics or words are most interesting and which are most boring.
+Talk to the other "police officers" in the class about your job, your gun and the occasions you have used it.

+2. QUICK DEBATE: Students A think police officers should not carry guns.
+Students B think it is essential that police officers carry guns.
+Change partners often.

+3. CHAT: In pairs / groups, decide which of these topics or words are most interesting and which are most boring.

-London police / "shoot to kill" / guns / police powers / chaos / Hollywood action movies / bombings / terrorist threats
+London police / "shoot to kill" / plainclothes police / guns / police powers / Hollywood action movies / states of alert / terrorist threats